Chevron icon

-Why single blood values are not sufficient for Longevity
+Why single blood values are not sufficient for longevity

-Table of contents
+Table of content:

 Blood tests are a common diagnostic tool for health.
 They provide a snapshot of health status, but when it comes to longevity diagnostics, a single blood value is simply not enough.
 Understanding longevity requires a broader, data-driven, and holistic approach.